jasegehring/kite_0.46/README.md

 ## kite Utilities

 #### `featuremap.py FeatureBarcodes.csv`
-Running this program from the command line is the easiest way to use `kite` for Feature Barcoding experiments.
+This command line program is the easiest way to use `kite` for Feature Barcoding experiments.
 It takes a .csv input and outputs "mismatch" transcript-to-gene (t2g) and fasta files that can be used by kallisto | bustools to complete pre-processing (see below and Vignettes).

 FeatureBarcodes.csv: path to a .csv-formatted file containing Feature Barcode names and sequences (example below).

+returns mismatch t2g and fasta files saved to the working directory

 #### `kite_mismatch_maps(FeatureBarcodes.csv, mismatch_t2g_path, mismatch_fasta_path)`
-This wrapper function is the easiest way to use `kite` from within a Python notebook.
+This Python wrapper function is the easiest way to use `kite` from within Python.
 It outputs "mismatch" t2g and fasta files that can be used by kallisto | bustools to complete pre-processing(see below and Vignettes).

 FeatureBarcodes.csv: path to a a .csv-formatted file containing Feature Barcode names and sequences (example below).
 mismatch_t2g_path: filepath for a new "mismatch" t2g file